 Reading and Phonics

-Book banding is a method of grading the reading level of a particular book.
+These are carefully graded by reading levels known as book bands.
+This means that when you know your child’s book band, you will be able to select books from different reading schemes with confidence, knowing that they are the right level for your child.
+Each book band has its own colour.
+Book banding is a method of grading the reading level of a particular book- see below how book bands correlate with both year group and reading age.
 This allows children to be guided to appropriate reading material.
 Not only is it a good way to organise the levels of books in schools, it can also help staff to audit numbers, types of books and the spread of various levels across the school.

 Floppy phonic readers have been recently introduced in FS2 to supplement Letters and Sounds and to provide further opportunities for children to apply their phonic knowledge.

 We are extremely proud of the reading outcomes at Wainscott School- figures being above both National and Medway and on a three year upward trend standing at 81% of children at Age expected and 35% working at Greater Depth in July 2018.